-(Release No. 34-\\\\\; File No. SR-MSRB-2023-06) Self-Regulatory Organizations; Municipal Securities Rulemaking Board; Notice of Filing and Immediate Effectiveness of a Proposed Rule Change to Establish the 2024 Rate Card Fees for Dealers and Municipal Advisors Pursuant to MSRB Rules A-11 and A-13
+Self-Regulatory Organizations; Municipal Securities Rulemaking Board; Notice of Filing and Immediate Effectiveness of a Proposed Rule Change to Establish the 2024 Rate Card Fees for Dealers and Municipal Advisors Pursuant to MSRB Rules A-11 and A-13

-Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act" or "Exchange Act") and Rule 19b-4 thereunder, notice is hereby given that on the Municipal Securities Rulemaking Board ("MSRB" or "Board") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by the MSRB.
+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act" or "Exchange Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that on November 30, 2023, the Municipal Securities Rulemaking Board ("MSRB" or "Board") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by the MSRB.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

-I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change the MSRB's annual rate-setting process ("Annual Rate Card Process"): (i) Supplementary Material .01 to Rule A-11 to modify the rate of assessment for the annual rate card fees on municipal advisors for covered professionals under Rule A-11(b) (the "Municipal Advisor Professional Fee"); and (ii) Supplementary Material .01 to Rule A-13 to modify the rate of assessments for the annual rate card fees on brokers, dealers, and municipal securities dealers
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

+The MSRB filed with the Commission a proposed rule change to amend, consistent with the MSRB's annual rate-setting process ("Annual Rate Card Process"): 3 (i) Supplementary Material .01 to Rule A-11 to modify the rate of assessment for the annual rate card fees on municipal advisors for covered professionals under Rule A-11(b) (the "Municipal Advisor Professional Fee"); and (ii) Supplementary Material .01 to Rule A-13 to modify the rate of assessments for the annual rate card fees on brokers, dealers, and municipal securities dealers